Softerec/Better-pdf-search/README.md

 GUI is done with Kivy (maybe not the best for this use case but good enough).

-Requires: PyPDF3, Kivy 1.9.0, standard lib with Python 3.8
+Requires: PyPDF3, Kivy 1.9.0, standard lib with Python 3.8, requires also some refactoring ;)

 Written for Windows, Python 3.8.